tom-90/RROx/README.md

 All of the code is open-source, such that it can be verified by others to make sure it does not contain any malicious code.
 The executable that will most likely be detected by the antivirus is the injector.
 This injector is built using Cheat Engine, which is also open-source and can be found here: https://github.com/cheat-engine/cheat-engine

+# How to use

+Watch the [demo video](https://www.youtube.com/watch?v=Vvz0CANFxD0) that shows the basic usage of RROx.
+In addition, the Info tab gives more a more detailed explanation of how to use it.

 # Running RROx locally